sdwenham/mediawiki-docker/README.md

 ## Restoring the database
 The initdb.sql file contains the initial database created by the mediawiki installer and matches the LocalSetting.php in this repo

-To restore this database first run
+To restore this database you will need to have already run
 > docker-compose up

 to start the containers.
 At this point if you try to browse to localhost:8000 you will get a PHP exception, you now need to restore the database